jgwinnett/DWP-Test-Application/src/docs/wtf.md

 ## Why a relatively unknown Geocode library (simplelatlng)

 While there were plenty of examples of implementable algorithms around the internet I didn't want to spend unnecessary time writing tests and generally validating correctness when someone else has already put the work in to provide something that is 'good enough' for the purpose.
-It being entirel offline (rather than offered as part of a paid for API) was also a strong determining factor.
+It being entirely offline (rather than offered as part of a paid for API) was also a strong determining factor.

 I did in my [planning_nodes](planning_notes.md) speculate about using Apache Lucene but the API I used was radically altered in subsequent release versions and I prefer not to pin myself to an old version if possible (for security / vulnerability reasons in particular)